 For those of you who don't know, Camp Bay is near Purau Bay in Lyttelton Harbour and was used as a quarantine camp for ships for many years.
 I have currently been hunting for the cemetery records.
 My first port of call was the Christchurch City Libraries, but they don't have them.
 They put me onto the Christchurch City Council but they didn't have them.
 CCC put me on to the Department of Conservation as they run the reserve which contains the cemetery at Camp Bay but they don't seem to have them.
 I then finally found a record of a microfisch held by the NZ Society of Genealogists and have yet to go and check that out.
 It is held in a library not far from me, but I have to make a special trip to view it.
 I'm not sure what is in this list however since reading Mary Staplyton-Smith's amazing book on Camp Bay, "The Other End of the Harbour."
 In this book she states that she too tried to find records but none could be found.
 She made her own small list of people but it was far from the 73 to 74 burials that a local man could remember being in the cemetery.
 How this man knew this fact is unknown.

 If anyone else has found a record recording a definite or possible burial at Camp Bay and wishes to add their ancestors to the list, please let me know.
 Hopefully, with some help we can build up a reasonable list.
-One day I will compare it to the NZSG microfische!
+Please note this is a work in progress.

 Hathaway - a 2 month old infant, son of David and Milborough Hathaway.
 Born on the ship Brother's Pride on 3 October 1863, died 16 December 1863 at Camp Bay Quarantine station.
 Archives NZ Chch Office R22193437